Concept Mastery Routine (SP)

 Following my initial introduction of the Concept Mastery Routine to Mrs. Blevins' 5th grade inclusion classes, I began instruction with her in using the Routine.
 She assisted with the development of the subsequent Concept Mastery Diagrams that I presented to her students while she observed my implementation and the student co-construction of the diagrams during class.
 Following this instruction, Mrs. Blevins developed and introduced her own Concept Mastery Diagram to her students.

-cdblev Almost 7 years ago
+cdblev Over 7 years ago

 Coaching English 8 Teacher